danbev/training-ios/README.md

 The two excercies would be of type Duration based.

 #### Warmup
-Should warmup be separate.
-In almost all cases these would be duration based.
+Should warmup be separate?
+In almost all cases these would be duration based

 #### Rest
-Not a warmup per say but something that each workout should define.
 Some excercises will require a longer rest period than others.
 Perhaps this could be returned from a completed workout.

 ## Workout types